MicheleUIT/Explaining_SGNN/README.md

 Use `experiments.py` to perform experiments with the explainer.

-## Credits
+## Citation

-For attribution in academic contexts, please cite
+If you use this code in your research, please cite

 ```
 @misc{https://doi.org/10.48550/arxiv.2209.07926,